-As a grandparent, do you have a legal right to contact with your grandchildren?
-Unfortunately, the short answer is no; as a grandparent your legal rights are limited.
+As a grandparent, you do not have the legal right to contact with your grandchildren.
+Unfortunately, as a grandparent, your legal rights are limited.

 Normally, only your grandchild’s parents get to decide who has access to them and when.
 However, if one or both parents are stopping you seeing your grandchildren, there are several legal options available that allow you to request access.

 If you’re being unfairly denied access to your grandchild, it’s important that you speak to a specialist family law solicitor.
 Our specialist grandparents’ rights solicitors can examine your case and look at the options available to you before court action becomes necessary.

 If you’re unable to find a solution, the court will ultimately decide whether it’s in your grandchild’s best interest to have contact with you.
 Our family solicitors can help you apply to the court for a Child Arrangements Order – this will determine what level of contact you and grandchild can have.

 However, court intervention is costly and offers no guarantees; you should make sure that you’ve exhausted all other options before going down this route.